Adam and Eve and Pinch Me

 In this story by

-The major themes of this
+For me, the major theme of this

 This story by